barrykooij/related-posts-for-wp/readme.txt

 = Installing the plugin =
 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for *Related Posts for WordPress* and click "Install now"
-1. Alternatively, download the plugin and upload the contents of `simple-related-posts.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Alternatively, download the plugin and upload the contents of `related-posts-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin

 == Frequently Asked Questions ==